Kenneth Ludmerer

 Ludmerer’s work has been recognized by election to the American Academy of Arts and Sciences, the Johns Hopkins Society of Scholars, the Distinguished Alumnus Award of the Johns Hopkins University, and the Distinguished Service Award of the Washington University School of Medicine.
 His work has also had a notable practical impact on medical education, recognized by his receipt of the Abraham Flexner Award for Distinguished Service to Medical Education from the Association of American Medical Colleges.
 Science called him “the conscience of American academic medicine.”
 He has served as an editorial board member of numerous journals and as an officer of many scholarly and professional organizations, including president of the American Association for the History of Medicine.
 He is often interviewed by print and broadcast media.

-Originally from Long Beach, Calif., Ludmerer received an AB from Harvard College and an MA and MD from Johns Hopkins University.
+Originally from Long Beach, Calif., Ludmerer received an BA from Harvard College and an MA and MD from Johns Hopkins University.
 He did a residency in internal medicine and a fellowship in general internal medicine at Washington University as well as a chief residency in internal medicine at Barnes (now Barnes-Jewish) Hospital.
 He also did a two-year research fellowship in the history of science at Harvard.
 He has two adult children, both in St. Louis, and an artist wife, who makes certain he stays on track.

 Books